YufengYuan/CS282K-Numerical-Methods/project1/project1_report.md

 end
 ```
 ##### 3.Experimental Results
-The left side are original thermal distributions and the right side are thermal distributions of steady state
+The left side are original thermal distributions and the right side are the thermal distributions of steady state
+Case 1
-case1 runtime = 13.0667s
+Runtime = 13.0667s
 ![](./case1.png)
+Case 2
-case2 runtime = 169.576s
+Runtime = 169.576s
 ![](./case2.png)
+Case 3
-case3 runtime = 1074.8s
+Runtime = 1074.8s
 ![](./case3.png)
 ##### 4.Discussion
 Using vector operations can greatly accelerate the computation.
 Originally, I implemented the CholeskyDecomposition and BackSubstitution in a very naive way which means a lot of 'for' loops.
-It took 3032.15 seconds to solve case 1, so I realised I wouldn't get the solution for case 3 with such naive implementation.
+It took 3032.15 seconds to solve case 1, which means I wouldn't get the solution for case 3 with such naive implementation.
 The original code are shown below.
 ```matlab
 %Cholesky Decomposition naive version for j = 1 : n